Transurethral resection of the prostate (TURP)

 Recovering from TURP

 It can take several weeks to fully recover from TURP.
-Any side-effects will normally settle down by around six weeks.
 You should be prescribed any medicines you need – including painkillers from the hospital to take home with you.
 You may have a little stinging when you pee, but this shouldn’t hurt.
 You can also take over-the-counter painkillers, such as paracetamol or ibuprofen if you need them.

-Most people wait two or three weeks before going back to work.
+Most people wait two or four weeks before going back to work.
 But always follow your surgeon’s advice.
 If your job is strenuous or involves heavy lifting, you may need to stay off work for longer.
-It’s best to wait at least two weeks before having sex.
+It may be a few weeks before you feel comfortable to have sex.

 Pelvic floor exercises